usaid-cs/yesterday-i-learned/sql.md

 - `SELECT (SELECT ...) as resultColumnName;` creates a [temp table](https://leetcode.com/problems/second-highest-salary/), which guarantees the select to return a row of `null` instead of no rows.
 - You can't [have `WHERE` clauses in a `GROUP BY` query](https://leetcode.com/problems/duplicate-emails/), but you _can_ turn that into a temp table and have a `WHERE` clause filter on that.
 Note: **temp tables must have an alias**, i.e. `SELECT (SELECT ...) as alias`.
 - `%` is a thing, so selecting odd-numbered IDs is really `WHERE id % 2 = 1` or something like that.
+- If a foreign key field is [unique and nullable at the same time](https://stackoverflow.com/questions/7573590/can-a-foreign-key-be-null-and-or-duplicate), it can contain at most one `NULL`.
+If you really want to avoid that null, and can afford having an M2M relationship rather than an O2M relationship, you can [use an intersection table](https://softwareengineering.stackexchange.com/questions/335284/disadvantages-of-using-a-nullable-foreign-key-instead-of-creating-an-intersectio), where an intermediary table links up two other tables.
+- [Sharding](https://en.wikipedia.org/wiki/Shard_%28database_architecture%29) is putting different rows in the "same" table in different database nodes.
+Horizontal [partitioning](https://en.wikipedia.org/wiki/Partition_%28database%29) puts different rows in different tables in the same database.

 # MySQL